 Students acquire and demonstrate knowledge of basic principles of pharmacology applied to the nursing role in administering medications.
-Learners identify nursing roles and responsibilities in caring for clients receiving medications used to treat common conditions.
-Prerequisite: NUR 101 with a C grade or higher, concurrent registration in NUR 102, or instructor permission.
+Learners identify nursing roles and responsibilities in caring for clients receiving pain medications used to treat common conditions.
+Prerequisite: NUR 101 with a C grade or higher, concurrent registration in NUR 102.

-COLLABORATIVE PRACTICE 2: PATHOPHYSIOLOGY & PHARMACOLOGY (1.00 Lecture Hr./Wk.)
+COLLABORATIVE PRACTICE II: PATHOPHYSIOLOGY & PHARMACOLOGY (1.00 Lecture Hr./Wk.)

 Students acquire knowledge of pathophysiology and pharmacology that they can apply to the nursing role.
-Students identify nursing and responsibilities in administering selected medications.
-Prerequisite: NUR 102 and NUR 112 with a C grade or higher, and concurrent registration in NUR 103.
+Students identify nursing roles and responsibilities in administering selected medications to treat selected conditions.
+Prerequisite: NUR 102 and NUR 112 with a C grade or higher and concurrent registration in NUR 103.